GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 helm upgrade flyte-backend flyteorg/flyte-binary --namespace default --values flyte.yaml
 ```

 After some time, the certificate should be provisioned and the application should be accessible via the domain you specified.
+Note that the certificate provisioning may take some time.
 You can check the certificate status by running:

 ```bash
 kubectl get managedcertificate flyte-http
 ```

-Note that the certificate provisioning may take some time.
-Also, it's up to you to configure the DNS records to point to the static IP allocated for the Ingress in the first step of this section.
+When the status is `Active`, you should be able to access the Flyte dashboard via the domain you specified, the link would look like `https://<your-domain>/console`.
+If you get an SSL error, wait for a couple of minutes more.

 At this step, you should be able to access the Flyte dashboard via the domain you specified.
 The only thing left is to secure the application.
 Flyte supports OAuth2 and OpenId Connect authentication, there is a guide on how to configure it [here](https://docs.flyte.org/en/latest/deployment/configuration/auth_setup.html).
 In case you don't need authentication, consider using [Identity-Aware Proxy](https://cloud.google.com/iap/docs) to limit access to the dashboard.
 The next section will guide you through this process.